Home

 I recently incorporated the spring-graphql library into a project that had been using the graphql-java-annotations library for satisfying the “code-first” approach to GraphQL schema generation.

-The problem I faced: how to unify the interfaces defining the schema, with the controllers defining the actual data fatchers executed at runtime?
+The problem I faced: how to unify the interfaces defining the schema, with the controllers defining the actual data fetchers executed at runtime?

 As an example, a method used to generate the schema using graphql-java-annotations might be: